tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/README.md

 ## Sections of this guide:

-Setting up and running the model to predict sgRNA activities:
+Setting up and running the model to predict sgRNA/Cas9 activities:
 * 0: Model requirements ```Time: 1-10 minutes```
 * 1: Running the model test ```Runtime: 10 seconds```
-* 2: Processing nucleotide sequences into model inputs ```Runtime: Varible```
+* 2: Understanding available model options
 * 3: Predicting with the model ```Runtime: 1-10 seconds```

 Additional information and methods: